Advertisements

 Vitamin and Mineral Levels

-• Dried fruits provide more stable vitamins like A, K, and B-vitamins, as well as minerals like iron and potassium.
+• Dried fruits keep some vitamins like A, K, and B-vitamins better, as well as minerals such as iron and potassium.

 Glycemic Index and Sugar Content